 accepted, preferably PDF or ascii-text.
 If you submit using a editable

 format, like ascii, odt or doc, you may receive comments within the

 text from the teachers.
-Submit both your script and the output file.
+Submit the complete assignment in a single document.

 - Read the manual page for the script command by man script.

 If you run the command script week1.txt everything you type and its output will

 be stored in the file week1.txt.
 Find out how to stop the script session.